Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Merchant-Boarding.md

 ### 3. Manage a Report

 Go to the Marketplace page and select a report to manage.

-To find out more information on merchant boarding, visit the help section in ClientLine Enterprise.

 ---